anhame/Industrial-IoT/docs/modules/twin.md

 ## Command line options

-The command line options of aplicable for OPC Twin Module are as follows:
+The command line options of applicable for OPC Twin Module are as follows:

         Usage: dotnet Microsoft.Azure.IIoT.Modules.OpcUa.Twin.dll

         The configuration of the twin can be made either by command line options or environment variables.
-        The command line option will overule the environment variable
+        The command line option will overrule the environment variable

         Options:
             EdgeHubConnectionString=VALUE
                 mandatory option
                 default: <empty>
-                when deployed in the iotedge module context, the environment variuable is already set as part of the container deployment
+                when deployed in the iotedge module context, the environment variable is already set as part of the container deployment

             AppCertStoreType=VALUE